getAlby/lightning-browser-extension/README.md

 Currently there is one prototype of a native companion app which can connect to LND: [lnd-native-companion](https://github.com/bumi/lnd-native-companion)

+## Lightning Network Test Environment

+While developing you will want to have a Lightning Network test environment so that you can send/receive sats.
+The easiest and quickest way to do this is to use the application [Polar](https://lightningpolar.com/), which was created for this purpose.
+You can easily setup a network of lightning nodes to use as a testing environment while working on Alby or any other lightning project.

 ## ⭐ Contributing
 We welcome and appreciate new contributions.